volumio/docs/docs/00_User_Manual/04_SSH.md

 ### Second method: DEV UI

 Navigate to the DEV ui by pointing your browser to VOLUMIOIP/DEV or volumio.local/DEV .
 Find the SSH section, and click enable.
 From now on your SSH will be permanently enabled.
+Note : You'll see no change when clicking on the button, but it will be ok.